Senior Vice President (SVP), Corporate Communications Salary

 Popular Skills for Senior Vice President (SVP), Corporate Communications

-Senior Vice Presidents of Corporate Communications only report a few specific skills.
+Job skills reported by Senior Vice Presidents of Corporate Communications are limited.
 Those who have experience with Marketing Communications, Media / Public Relations, and Strategic Marketing can expect to be compensated well for these skills.
-Those educated in Marketing Communications tend to be well versed in Media / Public Relations.
+The majority of those who know Marketing Communications also know Media / Public Relations.

 Pay Difference by Location

-Location does not play a huge part in determining pay, but Senior Vice Presidents of Corporate Communications in New York do earn slightly more than the national average.
-Falling short of the national average by 16 percent, the area with the worst salaries is Washington.
+Senior Vice Presidents of Corporate Communications working in New York earn a little more than the national average.
+That said, location does not seem to play a huge role in determining pay for this role.
+Trailing the national average by 16 percent, Washington is the market with the smallest paychecks.